Use the form below to search fantastic deals on Ryedale Hotels, B&Bs, Self-catering accommodation.

 Please use the form below to find events in Ryedale.

 Bordered by the Tabular Hills and North York Moors National Park to the north and the Yorkshire Wolds to the south, the Vale of Pickering is the site of the post-glacial Lake Pickering and is important for its archaeology, including Britain’s best known Mesolithic site at Star Carr.
 Recent excavation at West Heslerton has shown continuous human occupation since approximately 5000BC.
 A legacy of the Ice Age, this area of Ryedale is now a fertile patchwork of arable and grazing farmland.
-The Vale of Pickering is the subject of a recent Statement of Significance, which can be downloaded here.
+The Vale of Pickering is the subject of a recent Statement of Significance.

 Populated by small villages, many situated alongside picturesque becks which feed into the Rivers Rye, Derwent, Costa and Dove, the Vale of Pickering is the heartland of farming in Ryedale.
 This rural way of life is celebrated at the annual agricultural shows, where the farming community gather in friendly competition with livestock, produce and crafts.
 These events are a popular day out with locals and visitors alike.